 The Unit DNI assignment requires a review of the arrangements for managing health and safety in a workplace in order to produce justified, proportionate recommendations to improve health and safety performance.
 A written report must be submitted to NEBOSH electronically for assessment.

-The course is run by distance/e-learning with the option to attend face to face tutorials in addition to receiving tutor support by phone and email.
+The course is run by distance/e-learning with the option to receive tutor support by phone and email.
 Students are provided with a file of notes and coursework, and a login to the ATM Safety e-learning website.
 For students who do not have access to the internet special arrangements can be made.
 Coursework can be completed online or submitted by post or email.
 Coursework marks do not count towards the overall grade for the qualification but students are encouraged to complete the coursework to ensure that they cover and understand each part of the syllabus.